AmirBazanov/MessengerForDiploma/README.md

 # Real-Time Messenger: Next.js 13, React, Tailwind, Prisma, MongoDB, NextAuth, Pusher

-This is a repository for a Real-Time Messenger Clone: Next.js 13, React, Tailwind, Prisma, MongoDB, NextAuth, Pusher.
+This is a repository for a Real-Time Messenger : Next.js 13, React, Tailwind, Prisma, MongoDB, NextAuth, Pusher.

-Master the art of building a real-time Messenger clone using the latest web development technologies.
+Master the art of building a real-time Messenger using the latest web development technologies.
 In this comprehensive tutorial, we'll walk you through the process of creating a fully-functional and visually stunning chat application that rivals the best in the industry.

 Key Features: